-The Corporation has an Audit Committee, which is currently comprised of Mr. Sean Tetzlaff (Chair), Mr. Donald McInnes and Mr. Greg Etter, each of whom is considered independent and financially literate in accordance with applicable securities laws.
+As at the date of this Circular, the Corporation has an Audit Committee, which is currently comprised of Mr. Sean Tetzlaff (Chair), Mr. Robert Pease and Mr. Greg Etter, each of whom is considered independent and financially literate in accordance with applicable securities laws.
 The Audit Committee has adopted a written charter that sets out its duties and responsibilities.
-For additional information concerning the Audit Committee of the Corporation including membership qualifications, audit and other fees paid and the text of the Audit Committee charter, please refer to the "Audit Committee Information" section of the 2021 AIF, a copy of which is available on SEDAR at www.sedar.com.
+For additional information concerning the Audit Committee of the Corporation including membership qualifications, audit and other fees paid and the text of the Audit Committee charter, please refer to the "Audit Committee Information" section of the 2022 AIF, a copy of which is available on SEDAR at www.sedar.com.